Are you planning a trip to Europe and looking for the best things to do in Italy? If so, then you need to look no further than right here!

 Stay on the Cliffside in Positano

-See How the Other Half Live in Positano
+See How the Other Half Lives On The Amalfi Coast

 Discover the Vatican

-The Vatican is located in Vatican City.
-Vatican City, is a city-state, is an independent territory surrounded by Rome.
-The Vatican is sovereign and under the exclusive dominion of the Holy See.
 Vatican City, founded in 1929, covers just 109 acres and an approximate population of 1000.
 Vatican City houses museums, sculptures, and the infamous Sistine Chapel.
-This city is ripe with history and architectural interest; making this one of the most culturally dense places in Italy.
+This city is ripe with history and architectural interest; making this one of the most culturally dense places to visit in Italy.

 See the Fairytale Castles in Tuscany